 If your search is found out by your employer, you may find yourself ushered out the door, before you’re ready.

-Maintaining confidentiality in a job search is a delicate thing.
+Staying under cover in a job search is a delicate thing.
 Proceed cautiously.

 An early step in job search is connecting with your first degree network, to let them know that you’re looking and what you’re looking for.
 These are people who may have some connection to the companies or organizations you’re targeting, or know someone who does.